mayankjoshi95/machine-learning/README.md

 #statsmodels pyhton library if interested in statistical model .

+#IN GENERAL FRAME WORK FOR ESSENTIALLY ANY SUPERVISED LEARNING ALGORITHM
 from sklearn.model_selection import train_test_split
-X_train,X_test,y_train,y_test=train_test_split(X,y)# so train_test_split do is it take sthe X features an dthe y label an diit makes the four componet for you .#it is just tuple unpacking
+X_train,X_test,y_train,y_test=train_test_split(X,y)# so train_test_split do is it take sthe X features and the y label and it makes the four component for you .#it is just tuple unpacking

 #ALSO TO COMPARE THEM TO THE Y TEST LABELS

-#IN GENERAL FRAME WORK FOR ESSENTIALLY ANY SUPERVISED LEARNING ALGORITHM
+#IN MACHINE LEARNING CONTEXT THESE ARE REFFERED TO AS THE HYPER PARAMETER

-from sklearn .model_family(linear model,ensemble model,some model family  ) import ModelAlgo(linear regresion)
+from sklearn .model_family(linear model,ensemble model,some model family  ) import ModelAlgo(linear regresion)#whenever you do model performance first check its default parameter to check its baseline performance
 #then create instance of that model
 mymodel=ModelAlgo(param1,param2)
 #now to train the model we pass inthe training set data